Pegs and Jokers

 Eileen Becker from Alaska describes a variation in which a 10 can be used to move a peg either forward 10 spaces or backward 1 space.
 Apart from this the game is similar to the basic game described on this page, but using the "counting rule" from the North Carolina rules, allowing a player to come out with any card on the fourth turn after being stuck for three turns.

-Here are archive copies of the former Pegs and Jokers page of the D'Antiques Board Games Database which had rules of the game and specifications and illustrations of several boards.
+Here are archive copies of the former Pegs and Jokers page of the D'Antiques Board Games Database which included rules of the game.